Hiking the Kīlauea Iki Trail in Hawaiʻi Volcanoes National Park

 Kīlauea Iki Trail (Crater Rim)

-It was pretty awesome to see Kīlauea erupting off in the distance.
+It always really awesome to see Kīlauea erupting off in the distance!

 Kīlauea